-Responsible Description Period Preliminary work Administration MS Selection of control zones, assessment of image requirements (interfacing within the web based system G 4 CAP) September- January Publication of Technical Recommendations Administration MS Call for tenders, selection of contractors, signature of contracts December- March Commission Updating of technical documentation in WikiCAP All year long Administration MS April- June Contractor Collection of applications data, LPIS vectors and farmer's sketch maps March- June Preparation of data Commission/ Contractor Acquisition of satellite images (Commission) and/or aerial photographs (Administrations/Contractors), processing, geometrical correction etc. From October until the end of the campaign Photo-interpretation and categorisation of applications Contractor Photo-interpretation of parcels to be checked May- August Contractor Categorisation of applications and return of results June- August Administrative follow up Administration MS Follow up inspections in the field (if included in CwRS strategy) July- October Contractor Contractor Contractor's report to Administration and discussions of results; return of summary statistics and images (raw and rectified) to the Commission; Commission Possible visits to contractor and Administration on request by a MS January - September and/or decision of many components of the CAP system (e.g. minimum farming activity, list of EFAs, list of GAECs, and definition of a tree ...).
+Responsible Description Period Preliminary work Administration MS Selection of control zones, assessment of image requirements (interfacing within the web based system G CAP) September- January Publication of Technical Recommendations Administration MS Call for tenders, selection of contractors, signature of contracts December- March Commission Updating of technical documentation in WikiCAP and on G CAP All year long Administration MS ' ' Contractor Contractor Collection of applications data, LPIS vectors and farmer's sketch maps Preparation of data , Commission/ Contractor Acquisition of satellite images (Commission) and/or aerial photographs (Administrations/Contractors), processing, geometrical correction etc. From October until the end of the campaign Photo-interpretation and categorisation of applications Contractor Photo-interpretation of parcels to be checked May- August Contractor Categorisation of applications and return of results June- August Administrative follow up Administration MS Contractor Contractor Contractor's report to Administration and discussions of results; return of summary statistics and images (rectified) to the Commission; Commission Possible visits to contractor and Administration on request by a MS January - September decision of many components of the CAP system (e.g. minimum farming activity, list of EFAs, list of GAECs, and definition of a tree ...).